cables-gl/cables_docs/md/5_1_permissions/1_patches/patches.md

 ### Unlisted patches

-You can set patches to "unlisted" visibility.
+You can set patches to "Unlisted" visibility.
 Users need the URL of the patch to access it.
 Rules are the same as for public patches (see above) but they will never appear in any of the lists like "Top Patches" or "Featured Patches".

 So, rules are: